Tuesday, October 22, 2024

 "I have said these things to you, that in me you may have peace.
 In the world, you will have tribulation (The meaning of tribulation in the original Greek - persecution, affliction, distress, pressure).
 But take heart (i.e. do not be fearful or lose hope); ⁷I have overcome the world.” - Jesus in John 16:33

-The good news is God knows, understands, and uses our pain and struggles for our good.
+The good news is God knows and understands (Christ suffered far more than we ever will and for our benefit) our pain.
+And not only so but he also uses our pain and struggles for our good.
 In knowing this, we find peace - i.e. "...in me you may have peace."

-In Christ, we live with ⁷hope, not despair or
+In Christ, we live with ⁷hope, not despair, anxiety or

 fear.